Physician Employment Benefits (Contract Negotiation)

-A physician signing bonus is a cash payment that is provided as an enticement to accept the position.
-A physician signing bonus can vary dramatically from employer to employer, but a standard range would be from $5,000-$50,000.
+A physician signing bonus is a cash payment the employer provides as an enticement to accept the position.
+A physician’s signing bonus can vary dramatically from employer to employer, but a standard range would be from $5,000-$50,000.

-Before signing an employment contract, it is important to know all the contract benefits you are entitled to.
-This means reading your contract carefully and asking questions where needed.
-This will help you avoid misunderstanding.
-It will also enable you to enjoy a long and prosperous career in medicine.
-Another consideration is whether the Agreement contains a non compete agreement.
+Before signing an employment contract, you must know all the contract benefits you are entitled to.
+It means reading your contract carefully and asking questions where needed.
+It will help you avoid misunderstanding.
+It will also enable you to enjoy a long and prosperous medical career.
+Another consideration is whether the Agreement contains a non-compete agreement.

 One way to ensure all contract benefits are offered as they should is by having an employment contract lawyer review your contract or independent contractor agreement.
 This way, the attorney can guide and advise you accordingly.
 Attorney Robert Chelle is a professional contract lawyer who can help you review the benefits under your contract.
 He has helped many healthcare professionals, and he can help you too.
 Feel free to reach out for assistance today.